ctrlplusb/easy-peasy/README.md

 ### Dispatching actions directly via the store

-Easy Peasy will bind your actions against the store's `dispatch` using a path that matches where the action lives within your model.
+Easy Peasy will bind your actions against the store's `dispatch` using a path that matches where the action was defined against your model.
 You can dispatch your actions directly via the store, providing any payload that they may require.

 ```javascript
 store.dispatch.todos.addTodo('Install easy-peasy');